syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/Templates.md

-2. Configure template structure for AutoComplete control as follows, including a &lt;div&gt; element with image and text in every row of the popup panel.
-Assign the corresponding variable name within ${&lt;field name&gt;} to map them into the list.
+2. Configure template structure for AutoComplete control as follows, including a <div> element with image and text in every row of the popup panel.
+Assign the corresponding variable name within ${<field name>} to map them into the list.